andraglavan-zz/Blog/cicd_dependencies.md

 # Use AWS Lambda to create CI/CD dependencies with Code Pipeline

-At Sentia we like to make the everybody’s lives easier, by trying to fully automate our solutions.
+At Sentia we like to make everybody’s lives easier, by trying to fully automate our solutions.
 We are using a lot of tools and services to do so, including AWS CDK and AWS CodePipeline.
 When we started to offer Kubernetes solutions to our customers, one CodePipeline pipeline was not enough to do the job, because one pipeline with multiple purposes will add complexity to the solution and it will create unwanted dependencies.

 Separating the pipelines per purpose, will remove complexity from the pipeline design, will create separate processes and will decouple the components, will be easier to debug, and it will improve the change process by only changing the part you need.